 - Caucuses should be formed around broad issues of ongoing concern rather than single or short-term issues.
 In particular, there should be a clear connection to academic and professional matters as established in Title 5 and Education Code.
 Caucuses should be formed to focus on issues across the entire California community college system not just the specific needs or desires of a particular college or district.

-- Caucuses should not be duplicative of the work of standing ASCCC committees, existing caucuses, or other representative faculty groups.
+- Caucuses should supplement the work of ASCCC and its standing committees, existing caucuses, or other representative faculty groups.

-- Caucuses are not intended to be discipline-specific or professional organizations nor to meet the professional development needs of its membership.
+- Caucuses are not intended to be discipline-specific or professional organizations.

 APPLICATION FOR CAUCUS RECOGNITION:

 At any time during the year, the interested members of the proposed caucus may submit a Recognition of Caucus Application to the ASCCC Office.